 Short answer

 Yes.
-Daily use of concentrated 7-OH products can lead to physical dependence and withdrawal.
+Regular use of concentrated 7-OH products may lead to physical dependence and withdrawal in some people.

 Typical pattern, based on case reports, clinical experience, and opioid-like pharmacology: